Chhindwara

-Chhindwara is a city in India and a Municipal Corporation in Chhindwara district in the Indian state of Madhya Pradesh.
+Chhindwara is a major city in India and a Municipal Corporation in the Chhindwara district in the Indian state of Madhya Pradesh.
 The city is the administrative headquarters of Chhindwara District.
 Chhindwara is reachable by rail or road from adjacent cities Betul, Jabalpur and Nagpur.
-The nearest airport is in Nagpur (130 km); however there is a small airport located in the city which is not serviceable for passenger planes.
+The nearest airports are in Nagpur, although there is a small airport located in the district which is not serviceable for passenger planes.